eConsult is for non-urgent queries only

 You can still book a face to face appointment with the Nurse or HCA as required, but some services may not be available as we are prioritising seeing those patients who have not been able to attend the surgery due to the initial restrictions imposed on the health service.

 Ways to book appointments (NOW UP TO 4 WEEKS AHEAD):

 - Online through the NHS App or SystmOnline (you will need to register for these services, details further down this page of our website)

 Other services in place:

-We are now live, however we recommend accessing our online services through the NHSApp.
+We recommend accessing our online services through the NHSApp.
 This can be downloaded to your mobile through the app store (you may find this the easier option, if you have a Smartphone), or through the following website:

 You will be required to upload photo identification, but will also need access to a webcam, if you use the website link on a computer.

 This service is now live and you can self register for this service today.

 For user guides on the NHS App please please CLICK HERE

 If you are unable to access the NHS App, the alternative option is SystmOnline.
 You will need to present in person to the surgery and bring some form of identification with you, i.e. driving licence, passport, utility bill.
 If you haven't already completed a form to access online services, the reception team will ask you to do so whilst you are here and then they will print off the paperwork for you which will contain the website address to access the system and your login details.